“WORKING TITLE HELPING DEVELOP NEXT GENERATION OF ATLANTA PLAYWRIGHTS”

 2016 -Jill Patrick steps down as M/AD and WTP hires their second Managing Artistic Director, Amber Bradshaw.
 WTP now serves a roster of 80 member playwrights.
 The First Light Reading Series is launched, replacing the On Demand Series and partnering with local professional theaters, expanding WTP’s reach into the community.
 WTP hires it’s first graphic designer to solidify the public identity of the organization.
 The WTP Rhame Mentorship Program is established with a generous grant from the Rhame Family Foundation; 12 student playwrights are granted free membership to WTP.
 Looking forward, WTP continues to grow it’s influence in the community and throughout the Southeast.

-Throughout its history, WTP has benefited from partnerships from some of the top theatres in Atlanta including Academy Theatre, Actor’s Express, the Alliance Theatre, Atlanta Classical Theatre, Dad’s Garage, Horizon Theatre Company, OnStage Atlanta, Push Push Theater, Essential Theatre, Out of Box, Emory University, Aurora Theater, Stage Door Players, Synchronicity Theatre and more.
+Throughout its history, WTP has benefited from partnerships from some of the top theatres in Atlanta including Academy Theatre, Actor’s Express, the Alliance Theatre, Atlanta Classical Theatre, Dad’s Garage, Horizon Theatre Company, OnStage Atlanta, Push Push Theater, Essential Theatre, Out of Box, Emory University, Aurora Theater, Stage Door Players, Synchronicity Theatre, Out Front Theatre Company and more.
 WTP thanks these theatres, our past and current leadership, and all who believe that new voices belong on their stage and part of their season.

 Pictured in banner: Josh Brook, Daryl Lisa Fazio, Robin Bloodworth, Brooke Owens and Nate Newton read for WTP’s bi-monthly Monday Night Critique Session.
 Photo credit: Danyale Taylor